 Altenburg is a tiny city located in the state of Missouri.
 With a population of 340 people and just one neighborhood, Altenburg is the 457th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Altenburg is generally considered to be a blue-collar town.
-35.35% of the Altenburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Altenburg is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Altenburg who work in teaching (13.13%), office and administrative support (7.07%), and sales jobs (7.07%).
+Altenburg is a blue-collar town, with 35.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Altenburg is a city of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Altenburg who work in teaching (13.21%), food service (11.32%), and office and administrative support (7.08%).

 Because of many things, Altenburg is a great place for families with children to consider.
 First of all, many other families with children live here, making Altenburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Altenburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Altenburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Altenburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Altenburg doesn't have a public transportation system that people use for their commute.

-The overall education level of Altenburg is somewhat higher than in the average US city of 21.84%: 27.40% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Altenburg citizens is substantially higher than the typical US community, as 30.80% of adults in Altenburg have at least a bachelor's degree.

 The people who call Altenburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Altenburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Altenburg include German, Irish, English, French, and Scottish.
+Important ancestries of people in Altenburg include German, English, French, Irish, and Italian.

 The most common language spoken in Altenburg is English.
 Other important languages spoken here include Italian and Polish.

 If you're looking for a great spot to raise a family, then look no further than the neighborhood.
-NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.3% of family-friendly neighborhoods across the state of Missouri.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 12.7% of family-friendly neighborhoods across the state of Missouri.
 In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
 In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

 Did you know that the neighborhood has more German ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 50.9% of this neighborhood's residents have German ancestry.